A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: Conclusion

 One can use the theory of shuffle-compatibility from \cite{Gessel2018} to define other homomorphisms on $\mathbf{FQSym}$ which can be used to count permutations by inverses of shuffle-compatible statistics other than the ones we consider here.
 For example, the bistatistic $(\pk,\des)$ is shuffle-compatible, so we can define a homomorphism $\Psi_{(\ipk,\ides)}$ that can be used to produce yet another specialization of our generalized cluster method that simultaneously refines by $\ipk$ and $\ides$.
 Finally, in a different direction, one may apply our homomorphisms to other formulas in $\mathbf{FQSym}$ which lift classical formulas in permutation enumeration\textemdash such as the lifting of Andr\'e's exponential generating function considered in \cite{Josuat-Verges2012}\textemdash leading to new refinements of these classical formulas by inverse statistics.

 {}

-\textbf{Acknowledgements.} The author thanks Justin Troyka for carefully reading a preliminary version of this paper and offering numerous suggestions and corrections, and Sergi Elizalde for helpful discussions relating to this work.
+\textbf{Acknowledgements.} The author thanks Justin Troyka for carefully reading a preliminary version of this paper and offering numerous suggestions and corrections, two anonymous referees for providing additional suggestions and corrections, and Sergi Elizalde for helpful discussions relating to this work.
 The author is also grateful to Ira Gessel, from whom he first learned about the Malvenuto\textendash Reutenauer algebra and the Goulden\textendash Jackson cluster method.
+The author was partially supported by an AMS-Simons Travel Grant.